Billion Dollar Whale: Reception

 Overall, Billion Dollar Whale was well received.
 Upon release, the book was quickly sold out in certain Malaysian book chains.
 In a Financial Times review, the book is described as perfect material for a Hollywood script.
 It was longlisted for the Financial Times and McKinsey Business Book of the Year Award in 2018.
 Billion Dollar Whale has been listed as a New York Times bestseller.

 A review by The Star Tribune noted that the details presented in the book "can be a slog but give the book authority".

 By November 2021, the book had sold over 500,000 copies internationally, and remained a bestseller in Asia.

-Low released a statement on his website dismissing the events reported on in the book:[T]his book is written with allegations disguised as fact and gossip passed off as legitimate reporting.
+Low, while hiding as a fugitive in China to avoid being arrested, released a statement on his website dismissing the events reported on in the book:[T]his book is written with allegations disguised as fact and gossip passed off as legitimate reporting.
 The narrative is framed to allow the authors to write about celebrities, and models and parties, without ever proving any of the allegations… Billion Dollar Whale is guilt-by-lifestyle, and trial-by-media at its worst.